Large gaps of CUE and GUE: Abstract

 \section{Abstract}

-In this article, we study the largest gaps of the classical random matrices of CUE and GUE, and we will derive the rescaling limit of the $k$-th largest gap, which is given by the Gumbel distribution.
+In this article, we study the largest gaps of the classical random matrices of CUE and GUE, and show that after rescaling, the limiting densities are given by the Gumbel distributions.